SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 - 3D printing is required

 **Notes**
-- Make straps one by one, to get a handle over right length
+- Make straps one by one to determine the correct length.
-- Dovetail design was chosen as one of highest ranked in buckle ranking at the time of making, and can be replaced
+- The dovetail design was chosen based on buckle rankings at the time and can be replaced if desired.
-- You can cauterize (melt) the raw edges with a lighter to seal the fibers.
-Band by the link is tested to cauterize, but ensure you not create fire hazard
+- Raw edges can be sealed with heat to reduce fraying.
+The linked band material has been tested for edge sealing with heat.
+Use caution if melting edges, and avoid creating a fire hazard.

 **Assembly Steps**

 1. Wrap the band **snug, not tight** around each [spot of tracker placement](../../diy/diy-strap-components.md#tracker-placement).
-</br>Keep the band flat and level.
+<br>Keep the band flat and level.
-</br>Add 10 cm to each measurement.
+<br>Add 10 cm to each measurement.
 You can always cut down, but you need to leave enough to be able to adjust.
-1. Cut band.
+2. Cut band.
-2. Put the case, slides and buckles on the band.
+3. Put the case, slides and buckles on the band.

 **Required Components**